- What do I need to know about quitting?

 It’s well known that smokers often gain weight when they quit, but fewer studies have been done on people quitting smokeless tobacco.
+Still, findings suggest that people who quit smokeless tobacco have some risk of weight gain.
+Don’t let this stop you!

-You are more likely to succeed in quitting if you deal with quitting tobacco first, and then later take steps to lose weight.
+You’re more likely to succeed in quitting if you deal with quitting tobacco first, and then later take steps to lose weight.
 While you are quitting, try to focus on ways to help you stay healthy, rather than on your weight.
 Stressing about your weight may make it harder to quit.
 Eat plenty of fruits and vegetables and limit fat.
 Be sure to drink plenty of water, and get enough sleep and regular physical activity.

 Walking is a great way to be physically active and increase your chances of staying quit.
 Walking can help you by: